Phil Cleary

-Philip Ronald Cleary (born 8 December 1952) is an Australian commentator on politics and sport, particularly Australian rules football, and a former independent politician elected at the 1992 Wills by-election.
+Philip Ronald Cleary (born 8 December 1952) is an Australian political and sport commentator.
+He is a former Australian rules footballer who played 205 games at the Coburg Football Club, before serving as the member for Wills in the House of Representatives from 1992 until 1996.

-Football playing career
+Football career

+Cleary began his playing career at the Coburg Amateurs Football Club in the Victorian Amateur Football Association (VAFA) in the early 1970s.
+He wore number 1 at the club for the 1973 season.

-Cleary first came to notice as a prominent player and coach in Victoria's second-level Australian rules football competition, the Victorian Football Association, for the Coburg Football Club.
-He debuted with the club in 1975, playing 205 games—second only to Dave Starbuck in Coburg club history—and kicking 317 goals.
+He first came to notice as a prominent player and coach in Victoria's second-level Australian rules football competition, the Victorian Football Association (VFA), for the Coburg Football Club.
+He debuted with the club in 1975, playing in the reserves premiersip later that season.

+Cleary went onto play 205 games — second only to Dave Starbuck in Coburg history — and kick 317 goals.
 He was a member of the 1979 premiership side and losing 1980 side.
 He coached the club between 1984 and 1992 (captain coach between 1984 and 1987, upon which he retired as a player), before leading them to back-to-back premierships in 1988–89.

-In the 1986 VFA grand final against Williamstown he was sensationally ordered off, only to be found not guilty at the tribunal.
+In the 1986 VFA grand final against Williamstown, he was sensationally ordered off, only to be found not guilty at the tribunal.
 He coached the VFA representative side on five occasions without losing a game.
 He was one of the most well-known players in the VFA in his era, and was instantly recognisable from the thick beard he wore throughout his career.

-He has had various coaching and mentoring roles in the Essendon District Football League over the past 10 years.
+He has had various coaching and mentoring roles in the Essendon District Football League, including at the West Coburg Football Club, where he coached the under-16s team to a premiership in 2008 and the under-18s team to a premiership in 2010.
+The latter side included future AFL players Brandon Ellis and Adam Saad.